scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

         return map(fibo, random.sample(l, 3))

 The `fibo` function is pure as it has no global effects or argument effects and only calls itself.
-As a consequence the `bar` function is also pure has the `map` intrinsic is pure when its first argument is pure.
-However the `foo` function is not pure as it calls the `sample` function from the `random` module, which has a global effect (on the underlying random number generator).
+As a consequence the `bar` function is also pure as the `map` intrinsic is pure when its first argument is pure.
+However the `foo` function is not pure as it calls the `sample` function from the `random` module, which has a global effect (on the underlying random number generator internal state).

-Several analysis depends on the `PureFunctions` analyse. `ParallelMaps` uses aliasing information to check if an identifier points to the `map` intrinsic, and checks if the first argument is a pure function using `PureFunctions`.
+Several analysis depends on the `PureFunctions` analysis. `ParallelMaps` uses aliasing information to check if an identifier points to the `map` intrinsic, and checks if the first argument is a pure function using `PureFunctions`.
 In that case the `map` is added to the set of parallel maps, because it can be executed in any order.
-This is the case for the first `map` in the following snippet, but not for the second.
+This is the case for the first `map` in the following snippet, but not for the second because the `print b` involves an *I/O*.

 .. code-block:: python